-When thinking of myths and legends, the usual thoughts that spring to our minds often involve Bloody Mary, The Bogey Man, vampires, or werewolves.
-Or any other usual suspects of lazily written horror movies.
-That's not to say the details of these legends are uninteresting—far from it.
-It's just that we have heard the tales time and time again, and I think that other stories often get missed.
+When we think of myths and legends, our minds naturally conjure up images of Bloody Mary, The Bogey Man, vampires, werewolves, and any other usual suspects from lazily written horror movies.
+While the details of these fables are often fascinating, it's fair to say that the horror community is so saturated in the same tales that we have all heard time and time again, while other stories are missing their chance to shine.

 Growing up in Scotland, a country steeped in fascinating history and culture, it was common for me to hear paranormal and supernatural stories.
 Below are some of my favourites.
 Whether you believe them or not is down to you, but they are intriguing nonetheless.

 The Loch Ness Monster, affectionately known as ''Nessie,'' has become one of Scotland's most famous legends.
 Over the years this aquatic creature, which is thought to bare similarities to sea creatures from other popular legends, has featured in movies, television shows, literature and even music.

 The earliest report of the Loch Ness Monster was written in the sixth century A.D. by Adomnán, who claimed to have witnessed locals burying a man by the River Ness.
 When questioned on what they were doing, the men explained to Adomnán that the deceased was swimming in the river before being attacked by a ''water beast''.
 They claimed to have watched as the beast mauled and dragged its victim under the water, and although while they attempted to rescue him using their boat, he died.

 Above is one of the most famous pictures of the rare, dinosaur-like beast and although we now know that this photograph was a fake, we are still left wondering if Nessie really is lurking around the bottom of that loch.
 We also have to wonder: is it possible that there is more than one?